KrishnVasani/Autonomous-Line-Following-Car/README.md

   analogWrite(5, leftSpeed);  // Adjust speed pin based on your motor driver analogWrite(9, rightSpeed);  // Adjust speed pin based on your motor driver }

-Explanation:
-            The code defines pins for the IR sensors, motor control pins, and motor speed.
-            In the loop function, the code reads sensor values and compares them to predefined thresholds to determine if the line is detected.
-            Based on the sensor readings, the code calls functions to move the car forward, turn left, or turn right.
-            The moveForward, moveLeft, and moveRight functions control the motor direction and speed using the L298N motor driver.